karakum-team/karakum/docs/guides/Basic_usage.md

 }
 ```

-Now we can run Karakum again, and we should receive something like this:
+Now we can run Karakum again, and we should get something like this:

 ```kotlin
 // @formatter:off